MAD - Master Advice Document

 No caring parent would use cloth nappies for their child, if they caused nappy rash while the disposable alternative prevented this.
 Yet, not only do cloth nappies not cause nappy rash, but it also seems clear from customer feedback that disposables do not prevent nappy rash – many children in disposable nappies suffer from nappy rash, despite the stay dry layer.

 If you already have a child in disposables, you will probably know roughly how many nappies per 24-hour period your child uses.
-If your baby is not yet born, you will need to wait to see how frequently their bowel functions.
-On the whole, you should not need to use any more real nappies per 24 hours than you would disposables, although they will of course feel wet.
+If your baby is not yet born, you will need to wait to see how frequently their bowel movements occur.
+On the whole, you should not need to use any more cloth nappies per 24 hours than you would disposables, although they will of course feel wet.
 Just because they are wet does not mean they have to be changed - they are designed to have a surprisingly large capacity even when they already seem very wet to the touch.

 Childcare and Nappies